Make Your School – A Workshop for Ideas

 We also train our mentors: They become familiar with our workshop concept as well as electronic material.
 They learn how to guide the students through the hackdays and support them with developing their prototypes.

-In order to meet the increasing demand from schools to host Make-Your-School-hackdays, we are working on building a nationwide network with local partners.
-These partners will coordinate and supervise hackdays at schools in their region.
+In order to meet the increasing demand from schools to host Make-Your-School-hackdays, we have built a nationwide network with local partners.
+These partners coordinate and supervise hackdays at schools in their region.
 More information (in German) on the Make-Your-School-network is available on our website.

 Make Your School is subject to scientific monitoring in order to ensure quality and that it meets current standards.
-The Technische Universität Braunschweig began monitoring Make Your School in February 2018.
-Francine Meyer is investigating the effectiveness of the hackdays at schools as part of her doctoral work, under the supervision of Prof. Dr. Monika Taddicken in the Institute of Communication Studies.
+The Leibniz Universität Hannover began monitoring Make Your School in January 2024.

 The organisations behind